View from Hotham Valley Railway train hauled by W920 and W903, between Pinjarra and Dwellingup, 7 October 2009.

 Merredin Railway Museum

 Merredin Railway Museum is housed within the old Merredin railway station.
 It has a collection of railway and other items regarding the Merredin region.
 Displays include a G class steam locomotive, a diesel electric shunting locomotive, rolling stock, a signal box and photographs.
-The museum is open daily.
+The museum is open from Tuesdays to Sundays.
 Merredin is located approximately 260 km east of Perth.

-Old Northam Railway Station houses a museum located in the former Northam railway station building on the narrow gauge railway line that closed in 1966.
+Old Northam Railway Station Museum is located in the former Northam railway station building on the narrow gauge railway line that closed in 1966.
 Displays include a former Western Australian Government Railways Pmr Class steam locomotive, rolling stock, photographs and artefacts.
-The museum is open on Sundays.
+The museum is open daily.
 Northam is located approximately 100 km east of Perth.

 Pemberton Tramway Company

 The Pemberton Tramway Company operates a diesel tram over a 10 km route from Pemberton to Warren River Bridge and return, along the former Pemberton to Northcliffe railway line.
 It is a scenic journey that crosses bridges and traverses tall forests.
-Trams operate from Mondays to Saturdays.
+Trams operate on Mondays, Tuesdays, Thursdays, Fridays and Saturdays, with Sunday services during some school holidays.
 At its Pemberton depot the company has a collection of steam and diesel locomotives and various items of rolling stock.
 Pemberton is located approximately 330 km south of Perth.

 Perth Electric Tramway Society